MaxPrehoda/svelte-saas-boilerplate/README.md

 ### Quickstart is a fast, open-source, and free-to-host SaaS template/boilerplate.

-The needed information to build and host this project is available @ https://www.learn-defy.com/.

 - [Feature Rich](#features): user auth, user dashboard, marketing site, blog engine, billing/subscriptions, pricing page, and more.
 - [Lightning Performance](#performance--best-practices): fast pre-rendered pages that score 100/100 on Google PageSpeed.
 - [Delighful Developer Experience](#tech-stack): tools you'll love working with, including SvelteKit, Tailwind, DaisyUI, Postgres, and Supabase.